Cakefish/bauble/README.md

     name: String,
     hp: u32,
     damage: u32,
-    #[bauble(from_default = Uuid::new())]
+    #[bauble(as_default = Uuid::new())]
     id: Uuid,
 }
 ```

-On a field, it will not be parsed and instead it will use the provided expression as the default
+On a field, it will not be parsed, but instead it will evaluate from the provided expression.
+If no
-value.
-If no expression is provided, that field's `Default` implementation will be used.
-The field's
+expression is provided, the field's `Default` implementation will be used.
+The field's type does
-type does not need to implement `FromBauble`.
+not need to implement `FromBauble`.

 ### `rename`